Chain-of-Thought Predictive Control: Subskill Sequence as Chain-of-Thought

-where $F_{enc}$ encodes each action token and state token by encoder $f_a(\cdot)$ and $f_s(\cdot)$, respectively (no encoder for the prompt tokens).
-Here we omit the position embeddings and the additional operations between the attention layers in standard Transformers.
-We use two decoders $g_a(\cdot)$ and $g_{cot}(\cdot)$ to predict the current action $\hat{a}_t$ and the current key state predictions $\{\hat{s}^{cot}_{k,t}\}$, respectively, i.e.,
+where $F_{enc}$ encodes each action token and state token by encoder $f_a(\cdot)$ and $f_s(\cdot)$, respectively (no encoder for the CoT tokens).
+Here we omit the position embeddings and the additional operations between the attention layers as in standard Transformers.
+As a result, features from the last attention layer can be written as

-where $J$ is the index of the last attention layer and $[k]$ selects the $k$-th element as in Python (each key state token is used to predict a different key state for better performance).
-Note that $I \in \{1, ..., J\}$, i.e., the key state decoder takes the outputs of the $I$-th attention layer, where $I$ is a hyper-parameter.
-We find $I=1$ to work well for most tasks.
-To summarize, our model \textit{jointly generates actions and key states at each step} by conditioning on the trajectory history.
-The key states are \textit{dynamically} updated during interactions, resembling closed-loop control.
-This design can be immediately justified in the case of dynamic environments such as the moving maze or tasks that require dynamic controls.
-We will discuss the key design choices in more detail shortly.